shyhihihi/MERCI/README.md

 The precision (also called positive predictive value) reached > 84%.
 And the specificity and  the sensitivity are 92% and 75%, respectively.
 If we selected a more rigorous cutoff (e.g. top 40% or higher), the precision and specificity will increase at the cost of reduced sensitivity.

 ### MERCI regular
-**If there is reference data provided, we recommond to use regular MERCI pipeline as isllustrated below:**
+**If there is reference data provided, the prediction performance will be better when using MERCI regular pipeline conpared to MERCI LOO pipeline.
+Thus we recommond to use regular MERCI pipeline as isllustrated below:**
-Load the independent reference data of pure non-receivers of cancer cells (additional MC cells), including the cell annotation data and gene expression data.
+Load the independent reference data for pure non-receivers of cancer cells (additional MC cells), including the cell annotation data and gene expression data.
 ```
 load(‘./cell_info_nonReceivers.RData’)
 load(‘./cell_exp_nonReceivers.RData’)